To register your interest and to stay up-to-date email email@example.com

-Trees for Life are soon to launch our ‘Skills for Rewilding’ programme which will provide 15 individuals with fully funded training opportunities.
-We will take on 5 trainees per year for 3 consecutive years starting from Spring 2018.
+The Trees for Life ‘Skills for Rewilding’ programme is providing 15 individuals with fully funded training opportunities.
+We are taking on 5 trainees per year for 3 consecutive years starting from Spring 2018.
 Trainees will learn and develop the skills needed to work on landscape scale ecological restoration.

 Trainees will learn skills including: nursery and horticultural skills related to growing native trees from seed, landscape and deer management, ecological monitoring and engaging rural communities in conservation work.
 Training will be accredited by the University of the Highlands and Islands or similar industry recognised organisations.

-This project was made possible with Skills for the Future funding provided by the Heritage Lottery - Skills for the Future programme which helps organisations deliver paid training placements to meet skills shortages in the heritage sector and to help diversify the workforce.
-More information about Skills for the Future grant funding can be found here.
+This project is made possible with Skills for the Future funding provided by The National Lottery Heritage Fund - Skills for the Future programme which helps organisations deliver paid training placements to meet skills shortages in the heritage sector and to help diversify the workforce.

-5 trainees will be recruited each year to the programme, with recruitment focusing on:
+5 trainees are being recruited each year to the programme, with recruitment focusing on:

 · Removing barriers for women who favour roles which historically have a gender imbalance towards men